 If the federal Government will not abandon the federal safety net approach, then we recommend that SARA require critical habitat protection for all listed species on federal lands and for all listed species under established federal jurisdiction.
 We further recommend that SARA create an express obligation, not a discretion, to invoke the critical habitat safety net when all possible stewardship incentives and other efforts are insufficient to protect critical habitat.
 There should be an established time period for determining whether all possible stewardship incentives and other efforts are insufficient.
-At the expiration of this period, the federal safety net should be cast.
+At the expiration of this period, the federal safety net must be cast.
 Finally, there must be a mandatory mechanism to protect critical habitat for the period between the time it is identified and the time when the Minister finishes consultation and makes a determination regarding protection.
 SARA does not provide for any protection of critical habitat during this interim.

-Recommendation: Our recommendation is that SARA abandon the federal safety net approach outlined above.
+Recommendation: Our recommendation is that SARA abandon the federal safety net approach outlined in the Act.
 Rather, SARA should directly mandate critical habitat protection for all listed species throughout Canada.

 Recommendation: If the federal Government will not abandon the federal safety net approach, then we recommend that SARA require critical habitat protection for all listed species on federal lands and for all listed species under established federal jurisdiction.
-The federal safety net approach should include the following elements:

-- 1. if all possible stewardship incentives and other efforts are insufficient to protect critical habitat, the safety net must be implemented; - 2. there should be a limited time period for determining whether all possible stewardship incentives and other efforts are insufficient to protect critical habitat; and - 3. there should be mandatory interim protection of critical habitat until the determination regarding the sufficiency of other approaches has been made.
+Further, SARA should create an express obligation, not a discretion, to invoke the critical habitat safety net when all possible stewardship incentives and other efforts are insufficient to protect critical habitat.
+Finally, there must be a mandatory mechanism to protect critical habitat for the period between the time it is identified and the time when the Minister finishes consultation and makes a determination regarding protection.

+ii.
 Compensation